jzimr/IGC-Viewer-Extended/README.md

 # Choices and decisions
 **Uniqueness of timestamp** = The timestamp in the application is currently not unique if two people upload in the same second.
-However, unless we want to get a specific timestamp, this does not matter since they are all listed in an array upon calling the API endpoints.
+However, unless we want to get a specific timestamp, this should not be an issue since they are all listed in an array upon calling the API endpoints.

 **Clock Trigger** = Hosted on openstack and located in the *Clock Trigger* folder where it can be executed independently from the main API.
 At first it communicated directly with the tracks in the database, but I changed this later on to connect to heroku as this felt more meaningful overall.